JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240423.md

 	- Number of counties with tax measures that are missing all con statements = 9
 	- Number of counties with tax measures that have 1 or more phony con statements = 1

 Klickitat County's LVP has a phony con statement regarding the Bickleton SD's Enrichment Levy.
+So there are essentially 2 pro statements in the public LVP.

 [Link to the Klickitat County's LVP](https://www.klickitatcounty.org/DocumentCenter/View/15815/April-23-2024-Special-Election-Voters-Pamphlet?bidId=)